U-C-S/zola-npm/README.md

 - What is the difference between Zola and create-zola-site template ?

   - Nothing, directory structure is pretty much the same and works the same.
-  - create-zola-site template creates extra files - `package.json` and `node_modules`, with `zola-bin` npm package as a devDependency, which is wrapper around zola binaries taken from zola official github repo releases.
+  - create-zola-site template creates extra files - `package.json` and `node_modules`, with `zola-bin` npm package as a devDependency, which builds bindings from the source code and exposes them as node.js function calls.

 - Why would I use this instead of the official one ?

   - Because for few who are used to NPM, this package makes it feel more like its a part of NPM ecosystem.
   - Easyily deploy the sites since Node.js and NPM are accepted by most of the hosting services.
   - Simple installation and usage.

-- Any limitations ?

-  - Node.js overhead which might be add few seconds to the cold start when starting a dev server.